testmycode/tmc-server/README.markdown

 Dev environment can be run with docker-compose: `docker-compose -f docker-compose-dev.yml up`

-To run rails migrations etc you may exec those like this: `docker exec -it tmcserver_dev_1 rake db:create db:migrate`.
+To run rails migrations etc you may exec those like this: `docker exec -it tmcserver_dev_1 rake db:create db:migrate db:seed`.

 The container name can be checked with `docker ps`